 felodipine extended-release - oral, Plendil (cont.)

 SIDE EFFECTS: Dizziness, lightheadedness, headache, flushing, or stomach upset may occur as your body adjusts to the medication.
 If any of these effects persist or worsen, notify your doctor or pharmacist promptly.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these serious side effects occur: swelling of the hands/ankles/feet (edema).Tell your doctor immediately if any of these unlikely but serious side effects occur: fast/irregular heartbeat.Although unlikely, felodipine may cause mild swelling of the gums.
 Massage your gums and brush and floss your teeth regularly to minimize this problem.
-See your dentist regularly.Tell your doctor immediately if this rare but very serious side effect occurs: fainting.A very serious allergic reaction to this drug is rare.
+See your dentist regularly.Tell your doctor immediately if this rare but very serious side effect occurs: fainting.Although this medication is effective in preventing chest pain (angina), some people who already have severe heart disease may rarely develop worsening chest pain or a heart attack after starting this medication or increasing the dose.
+Get medical help right away if you experience: worsening chest pain, symptoms of a heart attack (such as chest/jaw/left arm pain, shortness of breath, unusual sweating).A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration